PhoenixGreen/Cypherpunktimes-articles/supply-shock.md

 1. Increase in Scarcity: Heightened scarcity can create panic or FOMO among investors, driving up demand and possibly leading to price appreciation.

 2. Volatile Price Movements: As we have seen with Decred, and you only need to look at the chart, spikes in price appear quite often.
-This could happen due to a restriction on supply due to the amount staked or if one of the main exchanges like Binance suddenly run low on DCR in their wallets.
+This could happen due to a restriction on supply due to the amount staked or if one of the main exchanges like Binance suddenly runs low on DCR in their wallets.

 3. Speculation: Investors might monitor supply like any market and see an opportunity to make a profit.
 They most likely would have algorithmic trading bots constantly looking out for such scenarios.